How to make Sweet Potato Nachos?

 - Greek yogurt or sour cream

-- Preheat oven to 425F and lightly spray a baking sheet with cooking spray.
+- Preheat oven to 425F/220 degree Celsius and lightly spray on parchment paper with nonstick cooking spray.

 - Wash and dry your sweet potatoes, then use a vegetable peeler to peel them.
 Slice them into ¼ inch rounds and place in a large bowl.
 Drizzle with olive oil, using your hands to ensure that each round is evenly coated.
-Season with paprika, garlic powder, and salt and pepper, tossing well.
+Season with salt, paprika, garlic powder and pepper, tossing well.

 - Place rounds in a single layer on your baking sheet.
 Bake for 40 minutes, turning them over halfway through to ensure they don’t burn.

 - Remove from oven and transfer rounds to a cast iron skillet or oven safe dish, allowing the edges to slightly overlap.
-Top with beans and cheese before returning to the oven for an additional 5 minutes, or until cheese is melted.
+Top with beans and cheese before return to oven for an additional 5-10 minutes, or until cheese is melted.

-- Remove from oven and sprinkle with chopped green onions.
+- Remove Sweet Potato Nachos from oven and sprinkle with chopped green onions.
 Serve with avocado, Greek yogurt or sour cream, and salsa.

 You are not failing your Diet, your Diet is failing you – keep reading to find out why 99% of mainstream cookbooks set you up for failure.
 So if you’re ready for a cookbook that will totally change the way you think about fat loss, plus bring a new joy of cooking into your life, it’s time that you picked up your copy of Family Friendly Fat Burning Meals.

 - – 110+ Fat Burning Recipes